 Naming oppression—Do you think people from your cultural or ethnic group have had to experiences similar situations to you more so than other people in society?
 What is your understanding on why this seems to be the way is it?

-Practitioners must offer the family the opportunity for an independent person to help to facilitate their participation in a decision about a care arrangement.
+Practitioners must advise the child and family of their right to have an independent person help facilitate their participation in a decision about a care arrangement.
 It is the child and family’s choice whether they have an independent person.
-If they are agreeable active efforts are required to support the family to make this possible.
+If they consent, active efforts are required to make and support arrangements for the independent person’s involvement.

 Ideas for engagement strategies